 The most famous & expensive (an aphrodisiac in itself) are the wild Beluga, Ossetra & Sevruga from the Caspian Sea.

 There are more than 500 varieties of this exotic, intriguing & mysterious little fruit that packs a surprising number of health benefits.
 It contains a high percentage of vitamins & minerals which among many other properties can help boost the immune system, improve eyesight & boost our old friend circulation – crucial.
 Drinking a glass of cold passion fruit juice helps to relax our nerves and has a calming effect on the mind.

 Parsley is known as a wonder herb and is one of the most nutritious herbs containing high amounts of vitamin A & C, potassium, calcium, magnesium, phosphorus, iron and other essential minerals.
 Now that collection can certainly pack a healthy punch.
 It was used as far back as the time of Hippocrates (the father of modern medicine) believed to improve general health with aphrodisiac properties so its an all round good guy.

 Oysters are without doubt sex on a plate.
-They are probably the world's most well-known aphrodisiac and they've been top of the sexy food list since the time of the ancient Greeks.
+They are probably the world's most well-known hero ingredients or aphrodisiac and they've been top of the sexy food list since the time of the ancient Greeks.
 They're full of zinc which helps in the production of testosterone which not only acts on male libido but is also great for the female libido too.

 The Romans were probably the first to delve into the delights of the oyster.